Meet Christine ...

 ‘Christine Collister has a killer voice.
 As full as Dusty Springfield or as blue as Alison Moyet’ – Froots

 Christine has always enjoyed the collaborative process and has been an integral part of many and varied musical projects over the years.
 Her most recent collaboration with brilliant Australian guitarist Michael Fix has been a successful and delight surprise for them both.
-2018 saw them return to the Australian Festival scene and their first foray in the UKlater that year.
-There is high excitement and anticipation for their UK tour in October 2019.
+2018 saw them return to the Australian Festival scene and their first foray in the UK later that year.
+There was high excitement and anticipation for their sell-out UK tour in October 2019.

-The release of their second studio CD will be launched at a very special concert coinciding with their upcoming UK tour, starting in Christine's hometown of Douglas in the Isle of Man September 27th at the Villa Arcade!
-Check out DATES HERE!
+The release of their second studio CD launched at a very special concert coinciding with their UK tour, started in Christine's hometown of Douglas in the Isle of Man September 27th at the Villa Arcade!

 ‘Christine Collister’s singing was powerful and emotional, shifting effortlessly from soft and angelic to knock you out Janice Joplin style.
 Michael Fix’s guitar was equally superb.
 He provided tasteful support in the most charming way and would then explode into amazing virtuoso runs across the finger board, all impeccably tasteful and clean.’

 – Troubadour (Woy Woy NSW) concert review, Michael Fine

 Christine has also worked closely with Dave Kelly, acclaimed British Blues man and long standing member of the highly acclaimed Blues Band.
 They have enjoyed several successful tours with a full band and in 2011 with a more acoustic set-up, working with long time friend and collaborator Pete Filleul.
 After a successful acoustic duo performance.